eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   It ensures predictable latency and high reliability for critical applications by mapping DDS QoS policies to TSN capabilities and supporting both UDP/IP and raw Ethernet transports.

++ :ref:`IP mobility <ip-mobility>` |Pro|.
+  If the network interfaces are expected to change while the application is running, *Fast DDS Pro* provides an automatic way of re-scanning the available interfaces and including them.

 + :ref:`use-case-tcp`.
   Describes how to configure *Fast DDS* to use the ``LARGE_DATA`` builtin transports mode.
   This mode enables efficient utilization of TCP transport without the need for constant reconfiguration